Skip to main content

 Then modify the values as needed.
 The TOML file is organized into sections:

-• [app] - Application-level settings (log level, host, port, embedding settings)
+• [app] - Application-level settings (log level, session limits, embedding settings, Langfuse integration, local metrics collection)

-• [llm] - LLM provider API keys and general settings
+• [llm] - LLM provider API keys (Anthropic, OpenAI, Gemini, Groq, OpenAI-compatible endpoints) and general LLM settings

-• [dialectic] - Dialectic API configuration (provider, model, search settings)
+• [dialectic] - Dialectic API configuration (provider, model, query generation settings, semantic search parameters, context window size)

-• [deriver] - Background worker settings and theory of mind configuration
+• [deriver] - Background worker settings (worker count, polling intervals, queue management) and theory of mind configuration (model, tokens, observation limits)

 Using Environment Variables